 Megan T. Bryant was named Stony Brook's head softball coach in 2001.
-A three-time America East Coach of the Year (2009, 2012 & 2014), Bryant is the winningest manager in program history with 432 victories with the Seawolves.
-Bryant recorded her 800th career victory on May 6, 2016 with an 8-0 win over in-state rival Albany, making her the 25th coach in NCAA Division-I history to surpass the 700-win plateau.
+A three-time America East Coach of the Year (2009, 2012 & 2014), Bryant is the winningest manager in program history with 458 victories with the Seawolves.
+Bryant recorded her 800th career victory on May 6, 2016 with an 8-0 win over in-state rival Albany, making her the 25th coach in NCAA Division-I history to surpass the 800-win plateau.

 Bryant made school history in 2008 when she led the Seawolves to their first-ever America East Championship and into the NCAA Tournament.
 In the opening round at the Tempe Regional, Stony Brook faced the eventual national champion, Arizona State, and gave the Sun Devils all they could handle in a 2-0 defeat.

 Bryant again led the team to the NCAA Tournament in 2013 after an improbable run through the America East Tournament.
 The Seawolves lost their opening game of the competition, before winning four straight elimination games, including two against top-seed Albany to clinch the title.
 Stony Brook became just the second team in America East Tournament history to win the championship after losing its first game.
 After winning the title, Stony Brook was sent to the Columbia Regional where it faced No. 6 overall seed Missouri and Oregon State.

 In 2009, Bryant coached the Seawolves to the school's first America East regular season title and a program-best 36 wins.
 For her efforts, Bryant was named the 2009 America East Coach of the Year.
 She has since gone on to receive the award in 2012 after another 36-win campaign and in 2014 after guiding the Seawolves to 34 wins and a regular-season crown They also won the 2015 regular-season title under her leadership.

 As successful as Bryant's teams have been on the diamond, they have enjoyed equal success in the classroom.
 Her teams traditionally have one of the highest GPA's among Stony Brook's female teams, and since 2007 have placed 11 players on the America East All-Academic team, including Cukrov in 2015.